The Circle of Ancient Iranian Studies

 (CAIS) -- The stones of the ancient city of

 Persepolis requires urgent attention to be protected otherwise it will be

-destroyed in less than a decade.
+destroyed in less than two decades and even possibly a decade.

 The penetration of rainwater inside the